Danica d'Hondt

 Danica d'Hondt (born 29 May 1939) is an English-Canadian actress, writer, businesswoman and beauty pageant titleholder.
-She was a winner of the Miss Canada 1960 and represented her country at Miss World 1960 where she placed Top 18.
+She was a winner of the Miss Canada in 1958 and represented her country at Miss America 1959, and, later, independently of her title, Miss World 1960, where she placed Top 18.
 She has worked in American television and film, and theater productions in the San Francisco area.